 The harmonised IRM plan was subsequently updated to accommodate the upgrades in the regulatory framework, and to incorporate the available scientific information and new learnings gained from this and other IRM plans (EuropaBio, 2017; Farinós et al., 2018; Thieme et al., 2018; Bertho et al., 2020).
 The revised plan establishes that sampling for resistance monitoring will take place in areas where the Bt maize adoption is over 60% and where the target pest is present.
-Currently, this situation only occurs in the area of the Ebro Valley (Northeast of Spain) within the EU.
+Currently, this situation only occurs in the North-eastern Spain within the EU.
 Since S. nonagrioides and O. nubilalis are multivoltine species, the revised plan proposes that monitoring for these corn borers in this area should be carried out on an annual basis.
-This revised plan was put in practice for the first time during the season of 2016, being this season (2020) the fifth time.
+This revised plan was put in practice for the first time during the season of 2016, being this season (2021) the sixth time.

-In addition, the EFSA Scientific Opinion (EFSA GMO Panel, 2017) and Statement (EFSA 2018) on the annual post-market environmental monitoring (PMEM) reports on the cultivation of genetically modified maize MON 810 in 2015 and 2016, respectively, included the recommendations to (1) perform annual sampling of target pests in the Ebro Valley, the area where deployment of Bt-maize is the highest and where resistance is likely to evolve more quickly; and (2) set a maximum detection threshold for resistance allele frequency at 3% to enable the early detection of resistance so that alternative management measures can be implemented in time to delay the development of resistance.
+In addition, the EFSA Scientific Opinion (EFSA GMO Panel, 2017) and Statement (EFSA 2018) on the annual post-market environmental monitoring (PMEM) reports on the cultivation of genetically modified maize MON 810 in 2015 and 2016, respectively, included the recommendations to (1) perform annual sampling of target pests in the North-eastern Spain, the area where deployment of Bt-maize is the highest and where resistance is likely to evolve more quickly; and (2) set a maximum detection threshold for resistance allele frequency at 3% to enable the early detection of resistance so that alternative management measures can be implemented in time to delay the development of resistance.

-In accordance with these recommendations and following the revised harmonized IRM plan (EuropaBio, 2017), from the 2016 season onwards the collection of field larvae has focused on the Ebro Valley (including the Autonomous Communities of Aragón, Cataluña and Navarra), where the adoption rate of Bt maize is over 60%.
-Moreover, a diagnostic concentration bioassay (Sims et al., 1997; Marçon et al., 2000) has been used to monitor for changes in susceptibility to the Cry1Ab protein in S. nonagrioides field populations from Northeast Spain.
+In accordance with these recommendations and following the revised harmonized IRM plan (EuropaBio, 2017), from the 2016 season onwards the collection of field larvae has focused in North-eastern Spain (including the Autonomous Communities of Aragón, Cataluña and Navarra), where the adoption rate of Bt maize is over 60%.
+Moreover, a diagnostic concentration bioassay (Sims et al., 1997; Marçon et al., 2000) has been used to monitor for changes in susceptibility to the Cry1Ab protein in S. nonagrioides field populations from North-eastern Spain.
 The aim of using this methodology is that a high number of field-collected individuals are represented in the laboratory bioassays as F1 larvae, thereby helping to decrease the detection limit for resistance allele frequency.

-The tasks carried out in the 2020 maize growing season were the following:
+The tasks carried out in the 2021 maize growing season were the following:

-1. Collection of larvae of S. nonagrioides in three different zones from Northeast of Spain (Ebro Valley) to be used in diagnostic concentration bioassays, and comparison of the susceptibility value obtained with that of the susceptible laboratory strain and with the hypothetical value of 99%.

-2. Collection of larvae of O. nubilalis in three different zones from Northeast of Spain (Ebro Valley) to be sent to the laboratory BTL GmbH Sagerheide (Germany), which is carrying out the European resistance monitoring programme of O. nubilalis for MON 810 maize.

-3. Analysis of the susceptibility to Cry1Ab of laboratory strains of S. nonagrioides and O. nubilalis by means of moulting inhibition concentration (MIC) values, aiming at verifying the activity of the batch of protein used in the bioassays.
+- 1. Collection of larvae of S. nonagrioides in three different zones from North-eastern Spain to be used in: i) diagnostic concentration bioassays, to compare the susceptibility (in terms of moult inhibition) of the field populations with that of a susceptible laboratory strain and with the hypothetical value of 99%; and ii) plant bioassays, to compare larval mortality when feeding on Bt maize vs. conventional maize. - 2.
+Collection of larvae of O. nubilalis in three different zones from North-eastern Spain to be sent to the laboratory BTL GmbH Sagerheide (Germany), which is carrying out the European resistance monitoring programme of O. nubilalis for MON 810 maize. - 3.
+Analysis of the susceptibility to Cry1Ab of laboratory strains of S. nonagrioides and O. nubilalis by means of dose-response bioassays, aiming at verifying the activity of the batch of protein used in the bioassays.